sporniket/core/README.md

 ##1.
 What is **Sporniket-core**, and when to use it ?
 **Sporniket-core** is a collection of libraries containing code that I deemed essential for my projects at one point.

+### What's new in v16.08.01

+* fixed : left-trimed multi-line processing and untrimed multi-line processing is swaped.
+* A utility (FileTools.loadProperties()) to load a properties file supporting heredoc convention.

 ### What's new in v16.08.00

 * a regexp utility that create a pattern that match a formatted input using a limited description format.

 ### What's new in v15.09.00

-* ssl utility to get a required SSLContext to use an https url.
+* An utility to get a SSLContext to use an https url.
+* An utility to parse a properties file supporting heredoc convention for multiple-lines values.

 ### What's new in v15.03.01